IvanENERGY/LMS-AndroidStudio-NodeJS-ExpressJS-MSSQLserver/readme.md

 <hr>
-AndroidApp folder includes all the front end components API and database folder includes all the back end components
+AndroidApp folder includes all the front end components<br>
+API and database folder includes all the back end components <br>

 There are readme.txt in each subfolders for details.